Skiylia-Lang/PySkiylia/README.md

 Skiylia is dynamically typed, object oriented, and most importantly *interpreted*.
 While it may share many similarities with C derivatives, its heritage is definitely Pythonic.

+The main directory housing the PySkiylia interpreter is [here](https://github.com/SK1Y101/PySkiylia/tree/main/PySkiylia).
+Within that directory is a separate document listing the most important syntax for Skiylia.

 ## Sample code

 ```skiylia